 9. Protect your hair from heat

 Our final tip is to avoid using any hot tools (or try to reduce the amount you use them if you're a fan of heat styling).
-Heated appliances like flat irons, curling irons, or blow dryers can also fade your colour and make your hair appear duller.
+Heated appliances like flat irons, curling irons, or blow dryers can also fade your color and make your hair appear duller.

 Applying a heat protectant before styling with heat can help reduce damage to your hair.
 Heat protectant sprays create a barrier between your locks and the styling tools you use and can also help smoothen the hair cuticle (the outermost layer of your hair).